pj013525/Packages-Installations-and-hands-on-Projects/README.md

 # Welcome to this repository!

-This project integrates various modern DevOps tools and practices.
+Any project integrates various modern DevOps tools and practices.
-Below is a list of essential tools used in this project, with **small logos** and a **brief description**.
+Below is a list of  some of the essential tools used in the projects, with **small logos** and a **brief description**.

 ---